WintrCat/spellcastsolver/readme.md

 `movesShown` The number of top moves that are shown.<br>
 `gemManagement` Toggles a gem management algorithm that when enabled will recommend moves that score less to collect more gems if it thinks you'll likely profit in the long term.<br>
 `prettyPrint` For each move, shows a 5x5 board that highlights the move.
 Swaps are marked in red.
+`multiProcessing` Uses all cpus of your processor to significantly speed-up the solver.
+Makes a huge difference if 3 swaps are required.
+Please ensure you have enough RAM available, as more CPU usage typically requires more RAM.

 ### Running
 Once you have configured your board file, you can run the program with `python main.py`.
 You will be given the best moves in the position and the co-ordinates of any swaps necessary to play the move.